Quantum chaos and pole skipping in two-dimensional conformal perturbation theory: Conformal Perturbation Theory

-where ${\cal O}(x)$ is a relevant scalar operator of the bare CFT.
-For simplicity, we take ${\cal O}$ to be a scalar Virasoro primary with conformal dimension $\Delta = 2h$ (i.e.~with holomorphic weight $h$), with~$h \in (0,1)$, and throughout we will frequently suppress the dependence on the antiholomorphic coordinate $\bar{\tilde{z}}$.
-More explicitly, we will assume that the partition function of the deformed theory is given by
+where as mentioned above ${\cal O}(x)$ is a relevant scalar operator of the bare CFT with conformal dimension $\Delta = 2h$ (i.e.~with holomorphic weight $h$), with~$h \in (0,1)$.
+Note that we will frequently suppress the dependence on the antiholomorphic coordinate $\bar{\tilde{z}}$.
+Explicitly, we will assume that the partition function of the deformed theory is given by

 Here $Z^{(0)}[g]$ is the partition function of the unperturbed CFT on a background with metric $g$ and the angular brackets $\langle \cdot \rangle_0$ indicate a (normalized) correlation function in the bare CFT.